nooby6/alx-system_engineering-devops/README.md

-This is a practice directory for the Command line for the win project.
+This is a directory for my DevOps code

-This is simly a test on my bash scripting!